Circumstances are different for students and this can affect the fees you pay to study with Alpine Institute.

 Individuals wishing to access Alpine Health’s short courses and training programs a fee for service charge will apply.
 The course calendar details fees applicable for each available short course or training program.
 These fees are not levied against Alpine Health staff.

-Materials and Amenities Fee
+Course Materials and Services Fee

 Students experiencing difficulty paying course fees can contact the Student Administration Officer to explore options that may assist with enrolment.
 Options may include scheduled payments and government subsides.